Spiritual, Moral, Social and Cultural Development

 - Pupils should learn to differentiate between right and wrong in as far as their actions affect other people.
 They will be encouraged to value themselves and others.

 - Pupils should understand the need for rules and the need to abide by rules for the good of everyone.
-School and classroom rules should reflect, reiterate, promote and reward acceptable behaviour and provide opportunities to celebrate pupils’ work and achievements.
+School rules reflect, reiterate, promote and reward acceptable behaviour and provide opportunities to celebrate pupils’ work and achievements.

-- All curriculum areas should seek to use illustrations and examples drawn from as wide a range of cultural contexts as possible.
-This will be reflected in teacher’s planning and purchasing decisions.
+- All curriculum areas seek to use illustrations and examples drawn from as wide a range of cultural contexts as possible.